charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 ### Ramp Spells

 The deck wants to play a 2-cost ramp spell on turn 2 every game, supplemented by <a class="card">Search for Tomorrow</a> on turn 1 and/or <a class="card">Simian Spirit Guide</a> on turn 3.

-As far as those 2-cost ramp spells go, <a class="card">Sakura-Tribe Elder</a> is the best option; its ability to soak up damage more than makes up for only getting basics. <a class="card">Farseek</a> is generally considered next-best.
+As far as those 2-cost ramp spells go, <a class="card">Sakura-Tribe Elder</a> is the best option; its ability to soak up damage more than makes up for only getting basics. <a class="card">Farseek</a> is generally considered to be next.
 If we want to play 9 or more 2-cost ramp spells, we've also got access to <a class="card">Rampant Growth</a>, <a class="card">Explore</a>, and so on.

+First question: is 8 the correct number of 2-cost ramp spells?

+> We test this by looking at a 59-card deck (cutting one copy of <a class="card">Farseek</a>) and a 61-card deck (playing a 5th copy).
+This lets us punt on the question of which card would be swapped in or out.

+> farseek59, farseek61

-First question: is <a class="card">Farseek</a> actually better than <a class="card">Explore</a>?
+Second question: is <a class="card">Farseek</a> actually better than <a class="card">Explore</a>?

 <a class="card">Farseek</a> is easy to evaluate.
 It gets a dual land into play, which counts as a Mountain for Valakut and also provides an extra green source. <a class="card">Explore</a> is trickier.
 It's *usually* a ramp spell on turn 2, but whiffing on the extra land drop means we just paid 2 mana for a cantrip.
 The trade-off is, it *sometimes* helps find a missing Breach or Titan.
 It's also significant that Explore lets us play the extra land untapped, which *sometimes* means we can cast an extra Oath or Lightning Bolt after ramping.

 Matthias and Zach both elected to go with the tried-and-true Farseek.
 But as far as landing Titan on turn 3, Explore is better.
-Swapping 4 <a class="card">Farseek</a> for 4 <a class="card">Explore</a> in Matthias' build raises the rate of turn-3 Titans from 30% to **37%** on the play (and from 50% to **55%** on the draw).
+Swapping 4 <a class="card">Farseek</a> for 4 <a class="card">Explore</a> in Matthias' build raises the rate of turn-3 Titans from 30% to **36%** on the play (and from 50% to **55%** on the draw).

 It bears noting -- again -- that this simulation is concerned only with assembling the combo in the first few turns.
 In a long game, trying to get in the last few points of damage with Valakut already on the table, we'd prefer to draw <a class="card">Farseek</a> over <a class="card">Explore</a>.

-Second question: is 8 the correct number of 2-cost ramp spells?

-> We test this by looking at a 59-card deck (cutting one copy of <a class="card">Farseek</a>) and a 61-card deck (playing a 5th copy).
-This lets us punt on the question of which card would be swapped in or out.

-> farseek59, farseek61

-The selling point of <a class="card">Farseek</a> is that it ups our Mountain count (for Valakut) while also finding a second green source.
-The same can't be said for <a class="card">Rampant Growth</a>, <a class="card">Fertile Ground</a>, or <a class="card">Edge of Autumn</a>.
-There are also

-We might also consider <a class="card">Khalni Heart Expedition</a>, <a class="card">Ordeal of Nylea</a>, <a class="card">Viridian Emissary</a>.

-<a class="card">Viridian Emissary</a> acts like a second <a class="card">Sakura-Tribe Elder</a>,

-, with the possibility to cheat one out a turn early[^5].

-[^5]: With enough copies of <a class="card">Simian Spirit Guide</a> in your opening hand, it's technically possible to play Titan on turn 2, or even turn 1, but the odds of doing so are tiny.

-### Cantrips

-If we already have Valakut on the table, we're happy to draw another Mountain.
-If we don't have Valakut, that means we haven't played Titan, so how exactly have we survived to the late game?
-(Sheltered Thicket)

-### Lands
+### Oath of Nissa

+---